epfl-ada/ada-2021-project-nerf/README.md

 <br><br>
 Processing that needs to be done:
 - extraction of climate change quotes:
-    - training a model using `fasttext` with unsupervised learning
+    - firstly, training a model using `fasttext` with _unsupervised_ learning
         - generating word embeddings from the model
-    - aggregating quotes vectors from the embeddings
         - calculating similarity between the **"climate change"** query vector and the aggregated quotes vectors
         - extraction of most similar quotes based on a threshold <br><br>
+    - sedondly, training a `distilled BERT` _supervised_ model for sequence classification
+        - getting the probability of a quote being related to climate change
+        - taking out quotes with probability higher than certain threshold
 - feasibility
     - As a prerequisite for this extraction, we need to ensure that there are enough quotes for training the model.
-After extracting all the speakers and their quotes that we need for our analysis we gathered an astonishing number of over 2 million quotes - which should be more than enough.
+After extracting all the speakers and their quotes that we need for our analysis we gathered an astonishing number of over 5 million quotes - which should be more than enough.
     - In addition to this, there should also be plenty of climate change quotes in order to have sufficient data for further analysis.
 With a simple regex search for _climate change_, we can see a decent number of quotes.
 It is only natural to assume that a trained model would provide us with even more and better quotes than a regex search.<br><br>
 - sentiment analysis of climate change quotes:
-    - compare different pre-trained sentiment analysis models for this task as some rely on a bag of words approach while others a more sophisticated and use LSTMs (Flair Sentiment)
+    - determine a sentiment with pretrained model from `Huggingface`
+    - get values between -1 and 1 where negative values represent negative sentiment and vice cersa
     - apply the Sentiment analysis on extracted disaster and climate change-related quotes
     - describe and analyze the values returned to get a better insight into how the model performs
     - use returned values to determine if certain groups of politicians have positive or negative stances towards climate change
     <br><br>
 - feasibility
   - To get the most accurate sentiment prediction the input text should be of an adequate form i.e. it should be long enough yet not too long (short sentences are either impactful or do not yield enough information) luckily the extraction process yields enough diversity that we should be able to filter adequate quotes for such an analysis, however we must be careful to not introduce bias into our analysis by doing this.
   - Moreover after manually testing sentiment analysis models we can see that they will be very useful in answering some questions

 ## Proposed timeline